|Nutritional Guidelines (per serving)|

 Bake the leek gratin for about 20 minutes, or until the topping is golden brown and the casserole is bubbling.

-With Bread Crumb Topping Toss 1/2 cup of fine soft bread crumbs with the 1 tablespoon of melted butter.
+- Add a bread crump topping by tossing 1/2 cup of fine soft bread crumbs with the 1 tablespoon of melted butter.
 Sprinkle over the cheese before the casserole goes into the oven.
 Bake as directed.